adambard/learnxinyminutes-docs/chapel.html.markdown

 [Download the latest release version](https://github.com/chapel-lang/chapel/releases/) and it's as easy as

- 1. `tar -xvf chapel-1.12.0.tar.gz`
+ 1. `tar -xvf chapel-1.15.0.tar.gz`
- 2. `cd chapel-1.12.0`
+ 2. `cd chapel-1.15.0`
- 3. `make`
- 4. `source util/setchplenv.bash # or .sh or .csh or .fish`
+ 3. `source util/setchplenv.bash # or .sh or .csh or .fish`
+ 4. `make`
+ 5. `make check # optional`

 You will need to `source util/setchplenv.EXT` from within the Chapel directory (`$CHPL_HOME`) every time your terminal starts so it's suggested that you drop that command in a script that will get executed on startup (like .bashrc).

 Chapel is easily installed with Brew for OS X